 Benedetti intends to build a two-story building.
-The outside of the building, he said, will be designed to fit in with the historic neighborhood, incorporating Victorian and Greek Revival architecture, ion, that doesn't complement the area," said Smith, pointing to Benedetti's plan.
+The outside of the building, he said, will be designed to fit in with the historic neighborhood, incorporating Victorian and Greek Revival architecture, ti received approval from the Historic Dis- chalet," Smith said.
+"I don't understand how trict Commission last night to build a duplex this fits into the neighborhood.
+In my opinion, that doesn't complement the area," said Smith, pointing to Benedetti's plan.